ionoid/docs.ionoid.io/docs/build-iot-archive-apps.md

 Please follow [mkiot installation](https://github.com/ionoid/mkiot#install) documentation and install it on your Linux working station.

-## Linux IoT Build Environments
+### Linux IoT Build Environments

-This section describes how to generate IoT and Edge apps build environments.
+This section describes how to generate IoT and Edge apps build environments using `mkiot`.

 Building an IoT app can somehow be challening, usually we suggest to start with a full build enviroment, then try to optimize later using [mkiot multi-stage